 I used to really like it when we received those long rambling letters from far-off friends and relatives, telling us all the ins and out of the year that had just been.
 Or rather I didn’t appreciate it much, then but I miss it now.
-Now people send those electronic dancing Elf cards with their face inserted on them.
-Which are pretty funny.
-Just not very much when you open the 17th one.
-This year we will be creating a sort of family year in review.
+Now, people send those electronic dancing Elf cards with their faces inserted on them, which are pretty funny – just not very much when you open the 17th one.
+This year, we will be creating a sort of family year in review.
 Whether we share it or not is another matter.
 Some ideas so far: A Christmas interview where we all get to pitch in with our best and worst; a photo book; family awards; a good old fashioned scrapbook using glue, printed photos (remember those?), drawings and notes; best quotes; or maybe we just go all out and do it Holderness “Christmas Jammies” style.

 Welcome the Spirit of Christmas

 We’re not quite ready for this one but it sounds like a lovely way to fess up to the fact that Father Christmas is not a real dude that lives in the North Pole with toy-making elves.
 Once your little one starts to ask “is there” or “isn’t there” questions, you can tell them that they are now part of the real Christmas story.
 In explaining that Christmas has grown and come about through generations of storytelling, ask them how they would like to add to the story.
 On Christmas morning present them with a little certificate for understanding the spirit of Christmas (and keeping it a secret from younger siblings).
 You can throw in a nice snow dome for good measure and hopefully, it will become a keepsake that they pass down themselves.

 - Write a letter to Santa (free downloadable template here)